In the Dash of an Eye

 The concept behind the Amazon Dash Button is to help people get one step closer to living in a world where everything is connected and where users’ needs and wants can be met without the use of a computer.

 The Amazon Dash Button allows shoppers to order their favorite products from Amazon.
 That is, if said favorite product is part of the brands that have partnered with the e-commerce giant.
-See a full list here.
+Check out a full list of products on the Amazon Dash button.

 Each individual button is tied to one specific brand.
 It attaches to any surface, so you could order as many buttons as your heart desires and place one in almost every room of your house.
 How convenient!
 You can have a button solely to restock Goldfish® snacks, Smartwater®, Huggies® diapers, Tide® products and Bounty® paper towels.
 The list goes on.